 an unexpected frost, dig tubers immediately as the decay in the

 dead vines will travel to the tubers and rotting will occur.
 Sweet

 potatoes should not be stored at temperatures below 55ºF.
 The

 optimal condition for storage is slightly above 55ºF and at high

 humidity.
 Under these conditions they will store for six months.

 farmers and shippers desired to distinguish them from the standard

 white flesh types.
 The African word "nyami" referring to

-the starchy, edible root of the Dioscorea genus of plants, was adopted in its
+the starchy, edible root of the Dioscorea genus of plants, was

-terms are generally used interchangeably, the U.S.
+Although the terms are generally used interchangeably, the U.S.